RakhithJK/hackerschoice-kb-wiki/Statically-Cross-Compiling-Expoits.md

 done
 ```

 Most architectures are _downward compatible_.
-This means an exploit compiled for arm6 will run fine on arm7 metal or i386 (from the 90s) still runs fine on x86_64.
+This means an exploit compiled for arm6 will run fine on arm7 metal.
+Equally an exploit compiled for i386 (from the 90s) will run fine on x86_64 metal, albeit slow.

 ```console
 $ ls -al dirty-exp.*